krishiv1545/Mock-It-Yourself/Readme.md

 # UCEED Mock Test Tracker

-This project is designed to help UCEED (Undergraduate Common Entrance Examination for Design) aspirants track their mock test scores and performance.
+This project is a fork of [Mock-It-Yourself repository](https://github.com/krishiv1545/Mock-It-Yourself/) to help UCEED (Undergraduate Common Entrance Examination for Design) aspirants track their mock test scores and performance.
 It offers an easy-to-use web-based tool to track the scores from different sections like **NAT**, **MSQ**, and **MCQ**, based on the user's input for correct, incorrect, and unanswered questions.

 The tool allows you to:
 - Input your scores for each section.